silverjuke/silverjuke/docs/skinning.md

 Use this tag to specify the workspace.
 Currently, the workspace is always the list of all albums.
-Moreover, if no visualization-indent-rectangle is defined in any <div>-tag, the workspace may also be replaced by the visualization.
+Moreover, if no visualization-indent-rectangle is defined in any div-tag, the workspace may also be replaced by the visualization.

 Attributes: